albaintor/integration-kodi/README.md

 - Artwork
 - Media position / duration
 - Volume (level and up/down) and mute
 - Sources : corresponds to the list of video chapters (Kodi >=22 only)

+**Remote entity**
-- Remote entity : predefined buttons mapping and interface buttons (to be completed)
+- Predefined buttons mapping and interface buttons
+- State (On / Off)

+**Sensors**
+3 sensors are available with the following attributes exposed :
+-  Current audio stream name
+-  Current subtitle stream name
+-  Current chapter name (Kodi >=22)

+Note: the audio/subtitle streams names are available prior Kodi 22 but are not updated instantly (I pushed a patch recently in Kodi 22 to get instant updates)

 ### Supported commands for Media Player entity